Health & Wellness

 The DHPP vaccine, often referred to as the distemper vaccine, is a combination of medications that protects your dog against multiple viral diseases.
 It works to prevent distemper virus, adenovirus type 1 (which causes hepatitis), parvovirus and the causes of kennel cough, which are adenovirus type 2 and parainfluenza.

-“The vaccine works by causing a small amount of inflammation at the site where it's given to attract the immune system cells to it,” Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, says.
+“The vaccine works by causing a small amount of inflammation at the site where it's given to attract the immune system cells to it,” Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, says.
 “The immune cells will ‘see’ the vaccine and make antibodies against the viruses.”